ANSHURAJ11/LAMMPSatOU/README.md

 ## Introduction

 My name is [Anshu Raj](https://scholar.google.com/citations?user=3SNS6QsAAAAJ&hl=en), and I am a graduate research assistant in the [Computational Materials, Mechanics, and Manufacturing (CM<sup>3</sup>)](https://shuozhixu.github.io/group.html) lab at the [University of Oklahoma (OU)](https://www.ou.edu/).
 In this respository, I will show you how to run atomistic simulations via LAMMPS on the OU Supercomputing Center for Education and Research ([OSCER](https://www.ou.edu/oscer)).
-This page was created based on [LAMMPSatUCSB](https://github.com/shuozhixu/LAMMPSatUCSB), with the permission of [Dr. Shuozhi Xu](https://www.ou.edu/coe/ame/people/faculty/shuozhi-xu), the PI of the OU CM<sup>3</sup> lab.
+This page was created based on [LAMMPSatUCSB](https://github.com/shuozhixu/LAMMPSatUCSB), with the help of [Dr. Shuozhi Xu](https://www.ou.edu/coe/ame/people/faculty/shuozhi-xu), the PI of the OU CM<sup>3</sup> lab.

 ## OSCER